apaajarvi/u07-netlify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

+# Requirement

+Use frontend and Angular (version 11).
+Use an external API to get information about recipes.
+This application use https://developer.edamam.com/edamam-recipe-api.
+Must work on mobiles.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.